California to pay victims of forced, coerced sterilizations

 California to pay victims of forced, coerced sterilizationsNew

 SACRAMENTO, Calif.
-(AP) — California lawmakers have approved reparations for victims who were either forcibly or coercively sterilized by the state.
-The state’s new budget that is awaiting Gov. Gavin Newsom’s signature includes $7.5 million for the program.
-Assemblywoman Wendy Carrillo said the goal is to pay victims $25,000 each.
-North Carolina and Virginia have also approved reparations for forced sterilization victims in recent years.
-California’s sterilization program began in 1909 and lasted until 1979.
-The state forcibly sterilized 20,000 people.
-A state audit in 2014 found 144 women were sterilized while in state prison between 2005 and 2013.
-Auditors found in 39 cases the state did not obtain proper consent.
+(AP) — California lawmakers have approved reparations for people who were either forcibly or coercively sterilized by the state.
+A new budget that’s awaiting Gov. Gavin Newsom’s signature includes $7.5 million for the program.
+Lawmakers who support the payments said the goal is to pay victims $25,000 each.
+North Carolina and Virginia also have approved reparations for forced sterilization victims in recent years.
+California’s program began in 1909 and lasted until 1979.
+It forcibly sterilized 20,000 people with mental illnesses, physical disabilities and other traits deemed undesirable.
+A state audit in 2014 also found 144 women were sterilized in prison between 2005 and 2013.
+Auditors found California didn’t obtain proper consent in 39 cases.